Don (franchise): Malik

 R. K. Malik is the Interpol officer.
 His identity is stolen by Vardhaan, who then works with DSP D'Silva.
 Vardhaan eventually betrays D'Silva by killing him, but not before revealing himself.

 In reboot Don, Malik (now named Vishal Malik) is not Vardhaan.
 He later becomes an ally of Vijay (who, unbeknownst to him, is actually Don).
 In Don 2, he gives Roma the duty of capturing Don.

 Singhania

 A new character created exclusively for the remake, Singhania is a former lieutenant of the criminal Boris.
-He is Don's boss until he is killed by his rival Vardhaan (a fellow former lieutenant of Boris) in Don: The Chase Begins Again.
+He is Don's boss until he is killed by his rival Vardhaan (the other lieutenant of Boris) in Don: The Chase Begins Again.
 He appears only briefly in the films.

 Boris

+Another new character created exclusively for the remake of the original film.

 Boris was the kingpin even higher Vardhaan and Singhania.
 He was the boss of Vardhaan and Singhania until he was killed by Singhania who took over his business when he wanted to give it to Vardhaan.

-Recurring
+Cast members, main, recurring, and supporting characters

 This table lists the main characters who appear in the Don franchise.